brandonson/evict/README.md

 (Note: `ISSUE_MSG` is deleted each time `evict create` runs)

 #### delete

-`evict delete <issue-id>` deletes the issue specified by <issue-id>, if that issue has not yet been committed.
+`evict delete <issue-id>` will delete an issue.
+WARNING: this does not get frequently tested, and may cause git conflicts if not used carefully.

 #### list